 Types of Wrist Fractures

-According to American Association of Orthopedic Surgeons, a broken wrist or wrist fracture is a break in the radius bone in the arm about an inch above the wrist joint.
+According to the American Association of Orthopedic Surgeons, a broken wrist or wrist fracture is a break in the radius bone in the arm about an inch above the wrist joint.
 A break can also occur in the bone of the wrist or in both the ulna and radius bones.
-Open fractures in which a bone penetrates through the skin, and compound fractures in which the bone gets broken at two or more places are not uncommon in car accidents.
+Open fractures in which a bone penetrates through the skin and compound fractures in which the bone gets broken at two or more places are not uncommon in car accidents.
 Such fractures often require surgery and prolonged treatment.

 Treatment for a Broken Wrist

 The primary treatment for a broken wrist is using a splint or a cast.
 The splint or cast is kept on the writs for a period of six weeks after the injury.
-It helps join the bones together.
+It helps to join the bones together.
 The doctor may even have to perform reduction to realign the bones before he/she applies the splint or cast.

 Even after the cast is removed after 6 weeks, the patients may take several months to get back to normal.
-The recovery depends on the seriousness of injury, and more serious cases may require physiotherapy to strengthen the joint.
+The recovery depends on the seriousness of an injury, and more serious cases may require physiotherapy to strengthen the joint.
 The patient may experience pain and discomfort even years after injury.
 Even though the residual pain does not affect normal living, some patients may develop a complication called regional pain syndrome.
-This can cause lifelong pain and discomfort around the break area, and the patient may have to take pain killers and anti-inflammatory drugs for a long time.
+This can cause lifelong pain and discomfort around the break area, and the patient may have to take painkillers and anti-inflammatory drugs for a long time.